 - Total beta-human chorionic gonadotropin (total ß-hCG)

-In pregnancies affected by Down syndrome, the levels of PAPP-A, AFP, and uE3 tend to be lower than normal while the levels of inhibin and total ß-hCG are elevated.
-The measurement from the NT may also be thicker than normal in an affected pregnancy.
+In pregnancies affected by Down syndrome, the levels of PAPP-A, AFP, and uE3 tend to be lower than normal while the levels of inhibin-A and total ß-hCG are elevated.
+The NT measurement may also be thicker than normal in an affected pregnancy, and the nasal bone may be underdeveloped (hypoplastic).

-In a pregnancy affected by ONTDs such as open spina bifida or anencephaly, the level of AFP tends to be elevated.
+In pregnancies affected by ONTDs, such as open spina bifida or anencephaly, the level of AFP tends to be elevated.